m3y54m/Balance-Blue-Dark/README.md

-# ZorinBlue-Dark Customized
+# Balance-Blue-Dark GNOME/GTK3 Theme

-Customized version of ZorinBlue-Dark theme according to my own preferences.
+Balance-Blue-Dark theme is a custom version of ZorinBlue-Dark theme based on my own preferences.

 Features: